ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 ### Welcome Message

-In reference to software, Frederick P. Brooks, Jr. wrote in chapter one of *The Mythical Man Month*, "The magic of myth and legend has come true in our time."
-Efficient Python programs that correctly use store and manipulate data have the potential to positively influence the lives of many people.
+In reference to software, Frederick P. Brooks, Jr. wrote in chapter one of *The Mythical Man Month* that "the magic of myth and legend has come true in our time."
+It is so exciting that we can write programs that "come alive" on our computers!
+Moreover, efficient Python programs that correctly use store and manipulate data have the potential to positively influence the lives of many people.
 Moreover, the design, implementation, evaluation, and documentation of Python-based software are exciting and rewarding activities!
-At the start of this class, I invite you to pursue, with great enthusiasm and vigor, this adventure in rigorous Python programming.
+The course instructor invites you to pursue, with great enthusiasm and vigor, this adventure in rigorous Python programming.